Trotter product formulae for $*$-automorphisms of quantum lattice systems: Introduction

 The recent interest in proving general product formulae with explicit control of the rate of convergence has been motivated by two related developments in many-body quantum systems.
 On the one hand in quantum information theory, operator products arise as quantum circuits and a product formula is interpreted as a \emph{simulation algorithm} for the time evolution of a quantum system~\cite{Llo96,BerAhoCleSan06,wiebe2011simulating}.
 On the other hand in condensed matter physics, operator products are referred to as \emph{finite depth quantum circuits} and play a central role in the classification of gapped phases~\cite{chen2010local}, as they can be used to define the very notion of equivalence of states.
 In both cases, the concepts have recently been tested experimentally, see e.g.~\cite{NatureSimulationExp,SmiKimPolKno19}.

 In both applications, the rate of convergence of the product formula to the full dynamics is of crucial importance: for quantum simulation because it determines the number of quantum gates required to simulate to a given error, for gapped phases because it relates to the degree of entanglement of ground states.
-Beyond the mere scaling, sharp constants are essential and may prove fatal in a many-body setting.
+The standard general product formulae yield a rather poor scaling of either $n^{-1/2}$ or at best $n^{-1}$, see again~\cite{BratRob1}.
+In fact, in the case of Gibbs semigroups, there exist pairs of unbounded operators for which the norm difference is \emph{lower bounded} by $L(t) n^{-1}$, see~\cite{zagrebnov2019gibbs}.
+Furthermore, beyond the mere scaling, sharp constants are essential and may prove fatal in a many-body setting.
 Indeed, for a lattice system having $N$ degrees of freedom, the error diverges as $N\to\infty$, even in the strong operator topology, which is the natural topology as soon as $A,B$ are unbounded.
 This is related to the infrared catastrophe: If two states are locally close to each other but the error extends to spatial infinity, then they are in fact orthogonal.

 In this work, we consider $d$-dimensional quantum lattice systems in the \emph{infinite volume limit}.
-The dynamics is an automorphism group $t\mapsto\tau^\Phi_t$ generated by a local Hamiltonian formally given by
+The dynamics is an automorphism group $t\mapsto\tau^\Phi_t$ of the quasi-local algebra (which is a C*-algebra) generated by a local Hamiltonian formally given by

 where the $K_j$'s correspond to an arbitrary grouping of the interaction terms.
-We provide product formulae and prove explicit bounds in the strong topology of the operator algebra and for sufficiently localized observables: For any $m\in\bbN$ there is a product automorphism denoted $\pi_{t,n}^{(m)}$ such that
+We provide product formulae and prove explicit bounds for sufficiently localized observables: For any $m\in\bbN$ there is a product automorphism denoted $\pi_{t,n}^{(m)}$ such that

 for any almost local observable.
-The constant $C_{m,t}(O)$ depends on both the observable~$O$ and the Hamiltonian.
+The constant $C_{m,t,k}(O)$ depends on both the observable~$O$ and the Hamiltonian.
+The convergence we consider here is in the C*-norm, pointwise for sufficiently localized elements of the algebra.
+In other words, we consider the strong topology of operators acting on the C*-algebra.
+This is a purely Banach space result.

 As in~(\ref{Lie}), $\pi_{t,n}^{(m)}$ are compositions of the individual dynamics generated by each $K_j$ individually.
 The general form of the product $\pi_{t,n}^{(m)}$ was proposed by Suzuki~\cite{suzuki1991general} although in the Hilbert space setting, see also~\cite{hatano2005finding}, and used recently by Childs et al.~\cite{PhysRevX.11.011020}, but only for finite systems with bounds that diverge in the volume.